-D.1 Purpose and Responsibilities

-- D.1.1 The EngLinks Lending Library is a collection of textbooks for engineering courses, with the goal of lifting financial burden off students by offering temporary use of textbooks free of charge. - D.1.2 Any engineering student is able to use textbooks from the Lending Library as needed.

-D.2 Structure and Organization
+- C.1 Purpose and Responsibilities - C.1.1 The EngLinks Lending Library is a collection of textbooks for engineering courses, with the goal of lifting financial burden off students by offering temporary use of textbooks free of charge. - C.1.2 Any engineering student is able to use textbooks from the Lending Library as needed. - C.2 Structure and Organization - C.2.1 The Lending Library will be housed in the Integrated Learning Centre (ILC), with the textbooks available for use throughout the ILC. - C.2.2 The Lending Library will be overseen by the EngLinks Librarian

-- D.2.1 The Lending Library will be housed in the Integrated Learning Centre (ILC), with the textbooks available for use throughout the ILC. - D.2.2 The Lending Library will be overseen by the EngLinks Librarian - a.
-The EngLinks Librarian will be either an existing member within the Director of Academics portfolio or an individually hired position as determined by the Director of Academics. - b.
-The EngLinks Librarian will be responsible for the maintenance and expansion of the Lending Library. - D.2.3 The Executive/Director, EngLinks and iCon teams will share responsibility for the lending and retrieving of textbooks. - D.2.4 To rent out a textbook, a student must provide their name and student number from their student card to ensure the status of the textbook is properly recorded. - D.2.5 The duration of a textbook rental will be determined by the EngLinks Librarian based on current demand. - D.2.6 The Lending Library will initially contain a core of widely used textbooks and will expand over time to meet student demand. - D.2.7 All textbooks will be property of the Engineering Society and will be purchased under the budget of the Director of Academics.
+- a.
+The EngLinks Librarian will be either an existing member within the Director of Educational Services portfolio or an individually hired position as determined by the Director of Educational Services. - b.
+The EngLinks Librarian will be responsible for the maintenance and expansion of the Lending Library. - C.2.3 The Executive/Director, EngLinks and iCon teams will share responsibility for the lending and retrieving of textbooks. - C.2.4 To rent out a textbook, a student must provide their name and student number from their student card to ensure the status of the textbook is properly recorded. - C.2.5 The duration of a textbook rental will be determined by the EngLinks Librarian based on current demand. - C.2.6 The Lending Library will initially contain a core of widely used textbooks and will expand over time to meet student demand. - C.2.7 All textbooks will be property of the Engineering Society and will be purchased under the budget of the Educational Services.